Your coverage options

 - Plans divide the covered drugs on their formulary into groups called "tiers" based on cost.
 A drug in a lower tier will cost less than a drug in a higher tier.

-Things to consider when choosing to add drug coverage
+What should I consider when deciding to add drug coverage?

 Find out how Medicare drug coverage works with other insurance.